-- (a) reviewed the Corporation's procedures for providing information to the independent qualified reserves evaluators; - (b) met with the independent qualified reserves evaluators to determine whether any restrictions affected the ability of the independent qualified reserves evaluators to report without reservation; - (c) reviewed the reserves data with management and the independent qualified reserves evaluators; and - (d) reviewed the Corporation's procedures for assembling and reporting other information associated with oil and gas activities and has reviewed that information with management.
+- reviewed the Corporation's procedures for providing information to the independent qualified reserves evaluators; - (b) met with the independent qualified reserves evaluators to determine whether any restrictions affected the ability of the independent qualified reserves evaluators to report without reservation; and - (c) reviewed the reserves data with management and each of the independent qualified reserves evaluators.

-The Board of Directors, on the recommendation of the Reserves Committee, has approved:
+The Board of Directors of the Corporation has reviewed the Corporation's procedures for assembling and reporting other information associated with oil and gas activities and has reviewed that information with management.
+The Board of Directors has, on the recommendation of the Reserves Committee, approved: